ibm-cloud-docs/appid/enterprise.md

 | Authentication | Users might authenticate with a password, by using MFA, or another way. |
 | Attributes | Any attributes such as groups that they belong to or a preference of some kind. |
 | Authorization decisions | Occasionally users might be granted more or less permissions than others. |
-{: caption="Table 1.
-Understanding the types of information returned in a SAML token" caption-side="top"}
+{: caption="Understanding the types of information returned in a SAML token" caption-side="top"}

 ### What does the flow look like?